 Fix 6: Delete downloading files

-It may be the downloading file that are causing your uTorrent unresponsive.
+It may be the downloading file that is causing your uTorrent unresponsive.
 To fix it, you can simply go to the Download directory and delete all downloading files.

 When you restart your uTorrent, it will resume the downloading task and this error may disappear now.